Xbox Series X/S sales now exceed 21 million units globally

-Microsoft accidentally let it slip that the Xbox Series X/S has exceeded 21 million units in sales across the globe.
+Microsoft accidentally let it slip that the Xbox Series X/S has exceeded 21 million units in sales across the globe during a presentation at the BIG festival in Brazil.

-Recently, Microsoft participated in the BIG Festival, hosted in Brazil.
-During the event, the company hosted a presentation.
-In it, Microsoft revealed sales figures of the Xbox Series X/S, Xbox One, and Series S players joining the Xbox ecosystem for the first time.
-Microsoft usually keeps sales figures close to their chest so it’s likely these were never meant to surface online.
+At the event, the tech giant revealed sales figures for the Xbox Series X/S and Xbox One for the first time in several years.
+The tech giant typically keeps Xbox sales numbers under wraps, so this information was likely never intended to be widely shared.

-A Twitter user named John Welfare posted a photo taken from the presentation, crediting Lucas Taves.
+A Twitter user named John Welfare posted a photo of a slide from the presentation, crediting Lucas Taves.

 Xbox Series X|S console sales are at 21M+ according to Microsoft at BIG Festival in Brazil.